 Introduction to Phases of Project Management

-Project is a collaborative set of operations, involving research or design that is carefully planned to achieve a certain objective.
-In simple words, a project produces product or service that is different from the existing one at the end.
+A project is a collaborative set of operations involving research or design that is carefully planned to achieve a certain objective.
+In simple words, a project produces a product or service that is different from the existing one at the end.
 A project needs to be managed in order to get the desired result.
 A project and its management undergo a particular procedure to move swiftly by avoiding obstacles of any kind and achieve the predetermined goals.
 This procedure is called the life cycle of a project.
 Project management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.
 It involves initiating, planning, executing and closing of a project.

 Top 5 phases of Project Management

 1. Project Initiating

 The initiating process decides what kind of a project is being taken up and what can be done with it.
-If it is not taken care off, it is difficult for the project to achieves its objectives.
-It is important to understand the needs of the business pertaining to the project and all the measures are taken up to get the best out of it.
+If it is not taken care of, it is difficult for the project to achieves its objectives.
+It is important to understand the needs of the business pertaining to the project, and all the measures are taken up to get the best out of it.
 Any deficiencies should be reported and immediately fixed.
 A few areas should be taken into account while initiating a project.
-Project initiation documents can be prepared to document these areas.
-Project initiation documents are a series of meticulously connected documents used to plan the project and its order of duration in a meticulous manner.
+Project Initiation documents can be prepared to document these areas.
+Project Initiation documents are a series of meticulously connected documents used to plan the project and its order of duration in a meticulous manner.